Business Funding - What is a Business Loan?

 Business Loans - Remedy for Small Businesses and Start-Ups

-Small businesses with extensive financial history, great credit and collateral have a better chance of getting business loans with a bank.
-Due to the financial crisis of 2008 banks significantly tightened their policies and reduced the amount of risk they can take.
+Small businesses with extensive financial history, great credit and collateral have a better chance of getting a business loan with a bank.
+Due to the financial crisis of 2008 banks significantly tightened their policies and reduced the amount of risk they can take, especially when it comes to the loans for businesses.
 As a result they carefully evaluate each candidate by strictly following their established criteria.

 Government Start-up Loans